JanssenProject/jans/docs/cedarling/cedarling-logs.md

 ## Example of log

-Json formatted is pretty prettified.
+The JSON in this document is formatted for readability but is not prettified in the actual implementation.
-Result of authorize is pretty bit because we log all `cedar-policy` entities information for forensic analysis and we can't cut data because it can be crucial.
+The result of the authorization is quite extensive because we log all `cedar-policy` entity information for forensic analysis.
+We cannot truncate the data, as it may contain critical information.

 ```json
 {